Paris Bookstores Are Designated Essential — But These Landmarks Struggle To Survive

 "Whatever the genre, our specialty is having a diverse choice and large selection," says Sarrus.
 "And with digitization and the crisis in the music industry, we are now able to buy directly from the labels and even the artists."

 Paris has always protected its booksellers.
 Small shops qualify for subsidies.
-And rents are stabilized in pricy areas of the city.
-To keep book prices from dropping too low, the French parliament passed a law restricting Amazon from offering free delivery and a five percent discount across France.
+And rents are stabilized in pricey areas of the city.
+To keep book prices from dropping too low, the French parliament passed a law restricting Amazon from offering free delivery and a 5% discount across France.

-Despite such safeguards, this literary city has lost nearly 30 percent of its hundreds of bookshops in the last two decades, according to one French survey.
+Despite such safeguards, this literary city has lost nearly 30% of its hundreds of bookshops in the last two decades, according to one French survey.

 Gibert is the largest independent bookstore in France, with 25 stores in 13 cities, and a website.
 Historically known for its expertise in school and university textbooks, today Gibert specializes in all genres, from literature to travel to foreign titles.